JuanGRomeo/exceptions-vs-resultPattern/README.md

 # Exceptions Vs Result Pattern

-Exercise to investigate how costly are exceptions comparing them against a Result Pattern.
+Exercise to investigate K6 Load testing tool and BenchmarkDotNet NuGet package for Load and performance testing doing a comparation between Exceptions and a Result Pattern.

-It has been used K6 framework for Load testing and BenchmarkDotNet NuGet package for performance testing.
+The results of this tests does not imply Exceptions should never being used neither Result Pattern has to be implemented always.
+Each technique should be used properly attached to the use case.

 ## Description